carsonfarmer/blog/content/blog/guest-speaker-june-2013.md

 at Hunter College][geo], CUNY next week to give a talk entitled: "Analysing Change in the Human Development of the World’s Oceans".
 The talk will be held on **June 5th, 2013** at **3:00 p.m.** in the Hunter North building, room 1004.
-The talk is hosted by the Department of Geography.
+The talk is hosted by the Department of Geography, and the poster is [available here][poster].
 <!--more-->

 ## Abstract